vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 HIS DATE.

 From the manner in which reference has been made to his theory of Rasa by Abhinava in his A. Bh., p.
-274, there remains little doubt about the fact that he was Srīšankuka's older contemporary.
+274, there remains little doubt about the fact that he was Srīśankuka's older contemporary.
 Not only is his exposition of Rasa givenHISTORICAL BACKGROUND OF HIS THOUGHT

 127

 first of all but his view also is represented to be in common with that of the ancients (Cirantanas), such as Dandin.
-Further, Srīšankuka is represented to be his first opponent; and the word (etanna), with which the statement of the opponent's view begins, shows that the latter was Lollata's contemporary.
+Further, Srīśankuka is represented to be his first opponent; and the word (etanna), with which the statement of the opponent's view begins, shows that the latter was Lollata's contemporary.
 We know that the word "etat" in Sanskrit stands for what is present before ; in fact this is the only difference in idea conveyed by this word as distinguished from “tat".
 The time of Sankuka is accepted to be the middle of the 9th century A. D., because he is taken to be identical with the poet Sankuka, who, according to Kalhana's statement, (R. T., ch.
 IV, 705) was King Ajitāpīda's con temporary (circa 850) and had written a poem, called Bhuvanābhyudaya.
-The view that Lollața was a contem porary of Srīšankuka is supported by the following fact :
+The view that Lollața was a contem porary of Srīśankuka is supported by the following fact :

 Kșemarāja, who was a pupil of Abhinava, refers in his Spanda Nirnaya to Lollata's commentary, called Vivrti, on Bhatta Kallata's Spanda Kārikā in the following words: